dkacha/jquery.matchMedia.js/README.md

     }
 ```

-In js you must write:
+In js you cant call $.mq.getBreakpoint() and it will to return object width rules.

 ```js
 var breakpoint = $.mq.getBreakpoint();